mask1no/The-Keymaker/PRD.md

 ## Executive Summary

-The Keymaker is a **production-grade Solana bundler application** engineered for high-performance token operations on mainnet.
-This comprehensive platform provides institutional-grade tools for SPL token creation, Jito bundle execution, wallet management, and real-time profit and loss tracking.

-**Current Status**: Production-ready with zero mocks, real mainnet bundles, and enterprise-grade reliability.
+The Keymaker is a Solana bundler application for executing transactions through Jito Block Engine.
+This document outlines the current implementation, architecture decisions, and development roadmap for a working proto type with core bundling functionality.

+**Current Status**: Working proto type with basic Jito integration, wal let authentication, and bundle submission capabilities.

 ## Vision & Mission

-### Product Vision

-The Keymaker is the definitive thin cockpit for Solana execution.
+### Product VisionThe Keymaker is the definitive thin cockpit for Solana execution.
 The UI orchestrates while the server handles all heavy lifting.
-It delivers an **operator-grade experience** for planning and launching bundles with:
+It delivers an **operator-grade experience** for planning and launching bundles w, ith:

 - **Military-grade reliability**
 - **Crystal-clear guardrails**
 - **Transparent health monitoring**
 - **Lightning-fast workflows**

-### Mission Statement

-To provide institutional-grade Solana execution tools that eliminate operational complexity while maximizing performance and security.
+### Mission StatementTo provide institutional-grade Solana execution tools that eliminate operational complexity while maximizing performance and security.

 ## Product Objectives